hippiehunter/dblbook/src/common/primitives.md

 >    - [ ] Sixteen-bit signed integer
 >    - [ ] Sixteen-bit unsigned integer
 >
-> 4. What's the main difference between the decimal and implied-decimal types in DBL?
+> 4. What is the main difference between the decimal and implied-decimal types in DBL?
->    - [ ] Decimal types are unsigned; implied-decimal types are signed.
+>    - [ ] Decimal types are unsigned; implied-decimal types are signed
->    - [ ] Decimal types are whole numbers; implied-decimal types have a sized precision.
+>    - [ ] Decimal types are whole numbers; implied-decimal types have a sized precision
->    - [ ] Decimal types have a fractional precision; implied-decimal types are whole numbers.
+>    - [ ] Decimal types have a fractional precision; implied-decimal types are whole numbers
->    - [ ] Decimal types are signed; implied-decimal types are unsigned.
+>    - [ ] Decimal types are signed; implied-decimal types are unsigned
 >
 > 5. What is the default value for the .NET System.Double structure in DBL?
 >    - [ ] 1.0